infinite-table/infinite-react/www/content/docs/reference/datasource-api/index.page.md

 For adding an array of data, see the <DApiLink name="addDataArray" /> method.
 For inserting data at a specific position, see the <DApiLink name="insertData" /> method.

+<DPropLink name="onDataMutations" /> allows you to listen to data mutations.

 <Sandpack title="Using DataSourceApi.addData to update the DataSource">

 ```ts file="addData-example.page.tsx"